-You can take antihistamines as pills or nasal sprays.
+You can take them as pills, nasal spray, or eye drops.
 The pills target itching, sneezing, and runny nose.
 The nasal sprays work on congestion, an itchy or runny nose, and postnasal drip.
+Some common ones are:

-Antihistamines can ease symptoms once you have them, but they work best when you take them before you feel allergy symptoms.
-Taken regularly, antihistamines can build up in your blood to protect against allergens and prevent the release of histamines.
+Antihistamines can ease your symptoms, but they work best when you take them before you feel a reaction.
+They can build up in your blood to protect against allergens and block the release of histamines.
 Ask your doctor if you should start taking allergy medicine a couple of weeks before you usually have symptoms.

 Decongestants cut down on the fluid in the lining of your nose.
 That relieves swollen nasal passages and congestion.

 You can take these by mouth in pills or liquids, like pseudoephedrine.

 - Chlorpheniramine/phenylephrine (Actifed)

 - Pseudoephedrine (Sudafed)

 Some medications combine antihistamines and decongestants.
 Their names usually end with “-D.”

 Decongestant Nasal Sprays